NtonBala/items-comments/README.md

 ## Running

 Pull gh-pages branch and run npm install to install all dependencies.
+For building the client app run npm run build.
 To launch the app run npm start and go to http://localhost:3000/.